 - Scratch paper

 - Wristwatches with engaged audible alarms/timers or any type of desk clock/time

 Please comply with all of these requests.
 ISACA will not assume responsibility or liability for stolen, lost, or damaged personal property.
 Neither ISACA or its testing vendor takes responsibility for personal belongings of candidates.

 Additional information can be found in the ISACA Exam Candidate Information Guide.

 4. Receiving Your Score Report

 Please notify the certification department immediately if your registration contact information changes.
-Approximately eight weeks after the test date, the official exam results will be mailed to candidates.
-Additionally, with the candidate’s consent on the registration form, an e-mail message containing the candidate’s pass/fail status and score will be sent to the candidate.
+Approximately five weeks for CISA and CISM and eight weeks for CGEIT and CRISC after the test date, the official exam results will be mailed to candidates.
+Additionally, with the candidate’s consent during the registration process, an e-mail message containing the candidate’s pass/fail status and score will be sent to the candidate.
 This e-mail notification will only be sent to the address listed in the candidate’s profile at the time of the initial release of the results.
 To ensure the confidentiality of scores, exam results will not be reported by telephone or fax.
-To prevent e-mail notification from being sent to spam folders, candidates should add email@example.com to their address book, whitelist or safe-senders list.
+To prevent e-mail notification from being sent to spam folders, candidates should add firstname.lastname@example.org to their address book, whitelist or safe-senders list.

 5. Reporting of Your Test Results